georgeboot/laravel-echo-api-gateway/README.md

 # laravel-echo-api-gateway

+## !!
+Work in progress !!

+Note that this package is a work in progress.
+As soon as version 0.1 will be tagged, it will be usable for testing purposes.
+As soon as version 1.0 gets released, it should be usable for production purposes.

+## About

 This package enables you to use API Gateway‘s Websockets as a driver for [Laravel Echo](https://github.com/laravel/echo) , so you don’t have to use services like Pusher or Socket.io.